Moms, here are the explanations for some of the weird things babies do.

-If you have ever noticed the weird things babies do (including your own little one!) and wonder to yourself, “What on earth did I give birth to?”… well, don’t worry, just laugh it off!
+Well, worrying is part and parcel of being a parent, but if you ever notice the weird things babies do (including your own little one!) and wonder to yourself, “What on earth did I give birth to?”
+Don’t worry, just laugh it off!
 Chances are your baby is totally normal and this is just what babies do!

 So why do babies sometimes behave strangely?
-Well, they have zero life experience and are familiarising themselves with the world.
-The seemingly weird things babies do are mostly part of their learning process.
+Well, they have zero life experience and are still familiarizing themselves with the world.
+The seemingly weird things babies do are mostly part of how they’re built, their way to protect themselves and their learning process.

 1. They touch themselves… a lot